 While bat gods were depicted in some ancient art, these sculptures had far less in common with the modern Batman character than Kimball's interpretation did.
 Here's an image of a "pre-Columbian Maya bat god sculpture" that was reportedly taken at the Museo Popol Vuh in Guatemala City:

-The viral image does not show an ancient Mayan Batman sculpture, but rather a modern piece of art created in 2014 and depicting an artist’s interpretation of what a Batman sculpture could have looked like if it were created by the Mayans.
+The viral image does not show an ancient Mayan Batman sculpture, but rather a modern piece of art created in 2014 and depicting an artist's interpretation of what a Batman sculpture could have looked like had it been created by Mayans.